louis57xl-coder/AI-Scam-Detection/index.md

 **Gemini-Powered Deep Analysis Edition** | *Release Date: January 17, 2026*

-ScamCheck v3.1/3.2 uses Google Gemini 2.5 Flash (or latest Flash version after 2.5 Flash expires in June 2016" to deliver smarter, faster, and more accurate detection of romance scams, pig-butchering schemes, and financial manipulation in messages from any platform.
+ScamCheck v3.1/3.2 uses Google Gemini 2.5 Flash (or latest Flash version since 2.5 Flash is set to expire in June 2026) to deliver smarter, faster, and more accurate detection of romance scams, pig-butchering schemes, and financial manipulation in messages from any platform.

 ---